 I don’t want to ruin the canyon view, what would the gondola towers look like?

 Placing the gondola base station at La Caille moves it away from the mouth of the canyon to preserve that viewshed.
-Gondola towers are much less impactful on the canyon views than over a half-mile of concrete tunnels and a wider road, and the towers and cabins can be colored to blend with the natural surroundings.
+Gondola towers are much less impactful on the canyon views than over a half-mile of concrete tunnels and a wider road.

 The reduction of vehicles and their emissions will also help the viewshed in terms of air quality.
 A gondola is also the only option that offers a new view, with a never-before-experienced angle that makes the canyon more accessible to those who simply want to take in its beauty.